MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 Specifies a different Security Descriptor Definition Language (SDDL) string for the configuration.

 This string determines the permissions that are required to use the new session configuration.
-To use a session configuration in a session, users must have at least "Execute(Invoke)" permission for the configuration.
+To use a session configuration in a session, users must have at least Execute(Invoke) permission for the configuration.

-To use the default security descriptor for the configuration, enter an empty string ("") or a value of $null.
+To use the default security descriptor for the configuration, enter an empty string ("") or a value of $Null.
 The default is the root SDDL in the WSMan: drive.

 If the security descriptor is complex, consider using the ShowSecurityDescriptorUI parameter instead of this one.